 Last year I read quite some books, unconsciously, without much thought but entirely engrossed.
-It bought me peace and quite.
+It bought me peace and quiet.
 A big chunk of it was fiction.

 As a challenge of not only equalling the amount of reading I get done, I also set myself up to expand on the topics to read.
 This has been hard so far.